naninovel/docs/docs/guide/naninovel-scripts.md

 ![](https://i.gyazo.com/f552c2ef323f9ec1171eba72e0c55432.png)

-Each line in a naninovel script represents a statement, which can be a command, generic text, label or a comment.
+Each line in naninovel script represents a statement, which can be a command, generic text, label or comment.
 Type of the statement is determined by the literal placed at the start of the line:

 | Literal | Statement Type            |
 |:-------:|---------------------------|